Toward General Digraph Contrastive Learning: A Dual Spatial Perspective: Proposed Method

 where $d_{ux}$ denotes the shortest-path distance between $u$ and $x$.
 Setting $0<p<1$ and $q>1$ biases the walk toward BFS-like local exploration, whereas $p>1$ and $0<q<1$ promote DFS-like deeper traversal.
 For each node $v_i$ in the digraph, we generate two sequences $h_b^i$ and $h_d^i$ based on BFS and DFS:

 where $h_b^i$ denotes the BFS-based path sequence sampled with node $v_i$ as the central node.
 Similarly, $h_d^i$ represents the DFS-based path sequence derived from the node $v_i$.

-Given a path list $\mathbf{P}$, the path aggregator $f_{path}$ plays a crucial role in transforming the raw path sequences into comprehensive path embeddings (PE).
+Given a path list $\mathbf{P}$, the path aggregator $f_{path}$ transforms the sampled path sequences into path embeddings (PE).
 These embeddings are designed to effectively capture the intricate local topology surrounding the central node, thereby providing a rich representation of the node’s neighborhood.
 Crucially, the aggregator must preserve both the node order and directionality of the sequences to maintain structural fidelity.
-We implement $f_{path}$ as a gated recurrent unit (GRU)~\cite{cho2014learning}, a variant of RNNs with gating mechanisms that mitigate vanishing gradients in long sequences, particularly effective for capturing the sequential relationships among the nodes within the path.
+We implement $f_{path}$ as a gated recurrent unit (GRU)~\cite{cho2014learning}, a standard sequential encoder that is particularly suitable for preserving ordered directional dependencies within each sampled path.
 It processes each sequence stepwise, updating a hidden state that encapsulates the path’s directional context up to the current node.
 For a sequence $h^i=\left\{v^i_1,v^i_2,\dots,v^i_l\right\}$, the GRU computes:

 where $\mathbf{z}^t$ and $\mathbf{r}^t$ are update and reset gates, respectively, and $\mathbf{h}^t$ is the hidden state at step $t$.
 The final embedding for the sequence is derived from the last hidden state $\mathbf{h}^l$, which encodes the cumulative directional flow of the entire path.